Wholesale Pork Supplier

 Pig cut chart with Belly Bacon highlighted in blue

-Pork belly bacon is made from the same area as side bacon but with more even fat-to-meat layering for a melt-in-the-mouth experience.
-It’s cured and smoked for a deep, savoury flavour and crisp texture.
-Pork belly can also be roasted or braised, producing tender, caramelised results that are a menu favourite worldwide.
+Pork belly bacon is made from the same area as side bacon, but with more even fat-to-meat layering for a melt-in-the-mouth experience.
+Pork belly produces tender, caramelised results and a deep savoury flavour and crisp texture that are a menu favourite worldwide.

 Shoulder

-Pork shoulder, or Boston butt, comes from the upper front leg and is a well-marbled, flavourful cut perfect for slow cooking.
+Pork shoulder, or Boston butt, comes from the upper front leg and is a well-marbled, flavourful cut.
 It’s commonly used for pulled pork, roasts, and stews, becoming juicy and tender after long, gentle cooking.
-Its balanced fat content ensures rich, hearty results.
+It's balanced fat content ensures rich, hearty results.

 Neck

-The neck, or collar, sits between the shoulder and the head and contains excellent marbling, giving it a robust, pork-forward flavour.
-It’s ideal for roasts, steaks, and braising, retaining moisture and tenderness during cooking.
-Neck cuts are prized for their depth of flavour and succulence.
+The neck, or collar, sits between the shoulder and the head and contains excellent marbling, giving it a robust, pork flavour.
+Neck cuts retain moisture when cooking and are prized for their depth of flavour and succulence.

 Jowl

 The jowl is the cheek of the pig and is known for its fatty, rich texture and bold flavour.
-Often cured into guanciale or smoked for southern-style dishes, jowl delivers an intense pork taste and silky texture.
+Jowl delivers an intense pork taste and silky texture.
 It’s perfect for pasta dishes like carbonara or for crisping up as a flavourful garnish.

 Meat Specialists

-We have a team of meat specialists to offer you personalised expertise to structure your menu and get the most out of every cut.
+We have a team of meat specialists on the road to offer you highly marbled meat up to MB9+ Wagyu, as well as knowledge and techniques on getting the most out of value cuts, premium cuts and everything in-between.
 Our customers rely on our meat specialists to help in sourcing the right cuts and portions for their dishes - maximising quality and costs.

 Our team is handpicked from a selection of chefs with a passion for meat, able to offer knowledge on everything from MB9 Wagyu to getting the most out of the value cuts, burgers and anything you need from your meat.